 Pork Katsu was one of the dishes I always recommended to those who had been dragged to a Japanese restaurant but were fearful of trying this new-to-them cuisine.
-Also known as Tonkatsu this is a simple Japanese style breaded pork cutlet served with katsu sauce.
+Also known as Tonkatsu this is a simple Japanese pork cutlet with breading served with tokatsu sauce (aka katsu sauce).
 Katsu sauce was the original predecessor to ketchup.

 Pork Katsu